tendermint/tendermint/docs/architecture/adr-065-custom-event-indexing.md

   - Implement the necessary schemas to support both block and transaction event indexing.
 - Update `IndexerService` to use a series of `EventSinks`.
+- Proxy queries to the relevant sink's native query layer.
 - Update all relevant RPC methods.
   - Update `/status` RPC method to report what enabled sinks are available.
   - Introduce a new `sink` query variable to the block and transaction search RPC